 The idea of a bottom loaded vertical for portable operation has been playing around in my head for some time.
 For many years I used a Little Tarheel screwdriver antenna on my car and loved it.
 Mobile operation with that was a pleasure.
 I could tune any band from 80 through 6 meters quickly and on the go.
 And it worked well.
 If I could hear them I could work them almost every time and I received good signal reports.
 It was especially fun to work DX from the car.
-I think I could say that I worked more DX with that than from my home station.
+I think I worked more DX with that than from my home station.
 So the concept is a winner as far as I'm concerned.
 The only thing that kept me from actually trying that Little Tarheel as a portable antenna is that it requires battery power to tune it.
-And that seems like a significant complication to deploying in the field.
-It's mobile advantage is a portable disadvantage.
+And that seems like a significant complication when deploying away from the car in the field.
+It's mobile advantage is somewhat of a portable disadvantage.
 So when I saw the Wolf River Coils Silver Bullet 1000 TIA, I had to give it a try.

 2019-02-13 I set up the Silver Bullet almost exactly as pictured at right again today (11:00am) and connected it to my x5105.
-Outside temperature about 17f and everything is snow covered with the 7' two nights ago and 3" last night.
+Outside temperature about 17f and everything is snow covered, from 7" two nights ago and 3" last night.

 Tried 20 meters.
 A couple signals but no go.
 Switched to 40 meters and landed one QSO with a station in Indiana (my sig 569, his 559), just a couple hundred miles.
 Band noise was very low but not many signals on.
-Inside where I sat at the end of my 50 feet of RG174 was 70!
+Inside where I sat at the end of my RG174 feedline, it was 70!

 This afternoon, around 2:00 I had three more QSOs, one on 40mtrs and two on 20 meters.
 One of the 20 meter ones was with a station in NM, 1300 miles west.
 He gave me a 579 and was 589 in here.
 I like this semi-portable stuff!